HART: High-Resolution Annotation-Free Reasoning Technique through a Closed-loop Framework: Experiments

 \subsection{Grounding Results}

 In this section, we evaluate the grounding accuracy of the proposed method on the TreeBench~\cite{wang2025traceable} and Visual CoT~\cite{shao2024visual} datasets, both of which provide ground-truth bounding box annotations for key image regions relevant to the questions.
-We utilize intersection over ground-truth as the metric to evaluate grounding accuracy.
-Table~\ref{Grounding performance of HART and baselines on the out-of-distribution dataset TreeBench. } presents the grounding performance with a coverage threshold of 0.3.
+We utilize intersection over ground-truth as the metric to evaluate grounding accuracy. \cref{Grounding performance of HART and baselines on the out-of-distribution dataset TreeBench. } presents the grounding performance with a coverage threshold of 0.3.
 AP-GRPO achieves superior grounding capabilities on both benchmarks, indicating its effectiveness in accurately localizing key regions.
 Compared to the base model Qwen2.5-VL-7B~\cite{bai2025qwen2}, the proposed method yields a $+25.2\%$ improvement on TreeBench~\cite{wang2025traceable} and a $+11.7\%$ improvement on Visual CoT~\cite{shao2024visual}.
 While both AP-GRPO and MGPO adopt a visual grounded reasoning pipeline for post-training, the issue of reward misspecification limits MGPO’s ability to deliver substantial improvements over the base model Qwen2.5-VL-7B.
 In contrast, HART can self-verify its localization results for policy updates, leading to more accurate localization.
-Additionally, we report the grounding performance of AP-GRPO over a range of Intersection over Union (IoU) thresholds (0.0 to 0.95) in \cref{Grounding performance of HART on TreeBench-Perception and TreeBench-Reasoning.}.
+We report the grounding performance of AP-GRPO over a range of Intersection over Union (IoU) thresholds (0.0 to 0.95) in \cref{Grounding performance of HART on TreeBench-Perception and TreeBench-Reasoning.}.
 These results suggest that AP-GRPO offers an effective optimization strategy for enhancing both grounding and reasoning capabilities.
+We evaluate grounding performance across different training stages and under more stringent intersection-over-ground-truth thresholds.
+Detailed results are shown in Appendix D.